 Ray Nadeem: You could've gone to Homeland Security or the NYPD.
 Not take me down with you.
 Not murder an agent.
 You make a report.
 You get your family somewhere safe.

 Tammy Hattley: That's not an option with Fisk.
 I used to have two children, Ray.
 They made it look like a hit-and-run.
 I got a divorce.
 Maybe that keeps him a little safer.
 But there's still Allie, so think about Seema and Sami.
 And do what Fisk tells you.

-- Remember how in the season 1 finale, it was sorta hinted that Fisk had an FBI higher-up in his back pocket who was responsible for giving his men the necessary information to ambush his convoy and attempt to free him?
+- Remember how the season 1 finale sorta hinted that Fisk had an FBI higher-up in his back pocket who was responsible for giving his men the necessary information to ambush his convoy and attempt to free him?
 Well, this conversation pretty much establishes that Hattley probably was that insider.